isomerpages/ura-lkywcp/_apply/2b-stage-b.md

 #### **Submission forms**

-Nominated cities must submit all 3 parts for the submission to be complete.
-You may wish to submit them together or separately as long as they are completed before the closing date.
+Nominated cities are required to submit all three components - Part 1, Part 2, and Part 3.
+These can be sent together or separately, but must be received by the specified deadline to be considered complete.

 ➜ [Submit Part 1 - Key statistics](https://go.gov.sg/part-1) <br>
 ➜ [Submit Part 2 - Medium/long-term plan](https://go.gov.sg/part-2) <br>